soumyadipdas37/finescoop.github.io/source/_posts/british_librarys_chief_librarian_says_racism_is_the_creation_of_white_people.md

 It comes after the British Library launched an Anti-Racism Project in the wake of the killing of George Floyd and the surge of the Black Lives Matter movement.
 Staff were invited to an online meeting where Chief Executive Roly Keating described an urgent need for a 'generational shift' to ensure the Library becomes 'truly representative of its staff, collections and the users it serves.
-Speaking to staff Mr Keating said: 'The killing of George Floyd and the Black Lives Matter movement are the biggest challenge to the complacency of organisations, institutions and ways of doing things that we're likely to see in our lifetimes.
+Speaking to staff Mr Keating said 'The killing of George Floyd and the Black Lives Matter movement are the biggest challenge to the complacency of organisations, institutions and ways of doing things that we're likely to see in our lifetimes.
 'There have been incremental changes over the years, but this is a wake-up call for the Library's leadership that it's not enough.
 'Our duty at this moment is to show humility, to listen, to learn and then to enact change.'
 Issues raised in the meeting included the long-standing lack of BAME representation within the institution's executive management as well as senior curatorial staff.
 The meeting also addressed what the library described as an 'urgent and overdue need to reckon fully and openly with the colonial origins and legacy of some of the library's historic collections and practices'.
 The British Library has committed to funding and implementing an Anti-Racism action plan and has established an anti-racism working group to make recommendations for change.
-Addressing staff at the time, Liz Jolly said: 'The murder of George Floyd has shown that we're good at saying that we don't believe in racism, but I have to say as Chief Librarian that we haven't done enough to ensure that this organisation is anti-racist, and I apologise for that.
+Addressing staff at the time, Liz Jolly said 'The murder of George Floyd has shown that we're good at saying that we don't believe in racism, but I have to say as Chief Librarian that we haven't done enough to ensure that this organisation is anti-racist, and I apologise for that.
 'In convening the Anti-Racism Working Group this is our chance to get it right.
 'The group will make recommendations both in terms of immediate actions and longer term proposals that we will integrate into our strategy and our culture, to make us a truly anti-racist organisation, in a wide-ranging and sustainable way.'
 Earlier this week, the British Library announced it is now 'reviewing' its Sir Hans Sloane manuscripts as 'woke' activists target one of scores of London landmarks - including the famous Sloane Square - which are named after the pioneering doctor.
 The move was revealed in a note on its website, and coincides with a wider review of Sloane's legacy that saw the British Museum - which he founded - remove his bust from a pedestal and attach the label 'slave owner'.
 British Library has said review of its collections and displays taking place in wake of George Floyd's death is part of commitment to anti-racism and is 'matter of basic human decency'
 The 18th-century philanthropist partly funded his collection of 71,000 artefacts with money from his wife's sugar plantation in Jamaica, which used slave labour.
-The British Library described claims staff had been encouraged to support Labour as 'wholly inaccurate' and said: 'As with any other publicly-funded institution, we are absolutely committed to party political neutrality.'
+The British Library described claims staff had been encouraged to support Labour as 'wholly inaccurate' and said 'As with any other publicly-funded institution, we are absolutely committed to party political neutrality.'
-A spokesman for the British Library said: 'Our commitment to anti-racism is a matter of basic human decency, founded squarely on our values and our publicly-stated purpose to advance knowledge and mutual understanding.
+A spokesman for the British Library said 'Our commitment to anti-racism is a matter of basic human decency, founded squarely on our values and our publicly-stated purpose to advance knowledge and mutual understanding.
 'In common with an increasing number of organisations, the Library has a number of staff-led networks that address the specific needs and concerns of staff with protected characteristics, including LGBTQ staff, staff with disabilities, female staff, and Black, Asian and Minority Ethnic staff.
 'These networks are run by staff and for staff, and liaise with Library management in accordance with agreed structures and protocols
 'A sub-group of one of the staff networks produced the report, which contains a range of staff perspectives on the art works and sculptures that feature in our public spaces.